 July 15, 2008 West Los Angeles had a Teen Team July 25 - August 4.
 They went through Have We No Rights? by Mabel Williamson.

-On June 14, 2008 an Assembly wedding held in Pasadena, between a man from Pasadena and a woman from WLA.
+On June 14, 2008 an Assembly wedding was held in Pasadena, between a Pasadena groom and a WLA bride.
 There were about 300 guests in attendance from the Assemblies in San Francisco, Sacramento, WLA, Pasadena and Riverside.
-The format was the same as always: hymns, preaching about the man and women’s relationship likened to Christ and the church, Jim McAllister saying, “You may salute your bride”.
+The format familiar - hymns, preaching about the man and women’s relationship likened to Christ and the church, Jim McAllister saying, “You may salute your bride”.

-One sad testimony to how narrow-minded the groups still are: The groom’s brother (a former Assembly member) was told he was not invited to the wedding because of negative things he said about George and his followers over five years ago.
+One sad testimony to how narrow-minded the groups still are: The groom’s brother (a former Assembly member) was told he was not invited to the wedding because of negative things he said about George and his followers when he left the Geftakys ministry over five years ago.

 Of the 300 guests, about 80-90 were family and friends from outside the Assembly.
-The rest were Assembly folks - current and former members, of which many were children (Jim McAllister and Scott Testa accounted for 16 of them).
+The rest were Assembly folks - current and former members, of which many were children (Jim McAllister's and Scott Testa's families accounted for 16 of them).
 On June 28, 2008 Brent T. had a response to this.

 David Geftakys was attending the meetings in George's home in 2007.
 Someone who helped him with his laptop has said David was paranoid that someone had given him a virus and can now see just what he was doing.
 This person thought this was strange and delusional, and told him that after checking and wiping it clean everyday, it was not possible.
 Apparently David did not seem to believe him.